 These email tools are pretty great too.
 These tools help with organization, getting messages out quickly and disseminating information.

-Kiwi for Gmail: a standalone app for gmail that integrates everything (Drive, Calendar, etc.) into one place.
-I’ve been using it for about a year.
+Kiwi for Gmail: a standalone app for Gmail that integrates everything (Drive, Calendar, etc.) into one place.
+Great for people who are used to Outlook or who want to work without a browser open.

 Creating canned responses within Gmail/G Suite: Did you know you can create canned responses?
 It’s pretty cool and easy!